ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-07-16-challenges-of-developing-your-own-software-product-iss-art-team-experience.md

 - Develop flexible architecture.
 If possible, make your databases easier to expand.
 Make replicating and moving data as simple as possible.
 Don't stop on easy solutions that are faster to develop.
 Set up a special brainstorming session with your team to see how you can integrate future growth in your product.
 - Do market research.
 It's great to know your customer base, your competitors, and have at least a vague understanding of a number of users you might have.
 Of course, actual situation might prove different from what you have expected, but having a minimum and maximum expectation points will give you something to start from.
 - Take a round of load testing.
 If you're lucky enough to have specialists who can write automated tests and set up an environment to model a situation of increasing server load – go for it.
 It's probably the best thing you can do, and it can bring amazing results you've never expected.
 - Have a plan for increasing user flow.
 Always keep in mind that it's better to be prepared.
-Even if you've just successfully adapted your product for an increased load, ask yourself questions like “What if a number of users doubles?
-Triples?”
+Even if you've just successfully adapted your product for an increased load, ask yourself questions like "What if a number of users doubles?
+Triples?"

 ### Rapid switching of priorities